Wilderness EMS Upgrade

 5-Day Wilderness EMS Upgrade – WEMS

-Training for medical personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.
+Wilderness EMS Upgrade training is for medical personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.
 This course is popular with all levels of medical professionals but primarily geared toward pre-hospital EMS providers.

-The WEMS curriculum builds on EMS training and expertise to meet the special challenges of the remote and unconventional environment.
+The Wilderness EMS Upgrade, or WEMS curriculum builds on EMS training and expertise to meet the special challenges of the remote and unconventional environment.
 It is designed for medical personnel working in rural EMS, search and rescue, law enforcement, disaster response, and on wilderness expeditions.
 Like all WMA International training, it represents the best application of the available science balanced by considerable clinical experience and the reality of providing medical care in difficult and dangerous places.

 This program is continuously revised and updated by Wilderness Medical Associates International.
 The course and schedule are flexible enough to be adapted to specific groups and goals while still meeting the requirements of the core curriculum.
 Specialist instructors are available in marine medicine, combat medicine, technical rescue, and expedition and remote site service.

 Day 1 – 10.5 hours

 Logistics and Introduction; General Concepts; Patient Assessment System; Critical Body Systems Review; PAS/SOAP Practice; Spine Injury Assessment; Medical/Legal Issues

 Day 2 – 9 hours